getify/Functional-Light-JS/ch1.md

     This is not a traditional, canonical FP book.
 We'll at times seem quite heretical in our approaches.
 We're seeking to strike a pragmatic balance between the clear undeniable benefits of FP, and the need to ship workable, maintainable JS without having to tackle a daunting mountain of math/notation/terminology.
 This is not *your* FP, it's "Functional-Light JavaScript".

-Whatever your reasons for reading this book, welcome to the party!
+Whatever your reasons for reading this book, welcome!

 ## Confidence

 I have a very simple premise that sort of underlies everything I do as a teacher of software development (in JavaScript): code that you cannot trust is code that you do not understand.
-The reverse is true, too: code that you don't understand is code you can't trust.
-Furthermore, if you cannot trust or understand your code, then you can have no confidence whatsoever that the code you write is suitable to the task.
+The reverse is true, also: code that you don't understand is code you can't trust.
+Furthermore, if you cannot trust or understand your code, then you can't have any confidence whatsoever that the code you write is suitable to the task.
 You run the program and basically just cross your fingers.

 What do I mean by trust?
 I mean that you can verify, by reading and reasoning, not just executing, that you understand what a piece of code *will* do; you aren't just relying on what it *should* do.
 Perhaps more often than we should, we tend to rely on verification of our program's correctness by running test suites.
 I don't mean to suggest tests are bad.
 But I do think we should aspire to be able to understand our code well enough that we know the test suite will pass before it runs.

 The techniques that form the foundation of FP are designed from the mindset of having far more confidence over our programs just by reading them.
-Someone who understands FP, and who diligently uses it in their programs, will write code that they can read and verify, by the principles they have already proven to be true, that the program will do what they want.
+Someone who understands FP, and who's disciplined enough to diligently use throughout their programs, will write code that they **and others** can read and verify that the program will do what they want.

 Confidence is also increased when we use techniques that avoid or minimize likely sources of bugs.
 That's perhaps one of the biggest selling points of FP: FP programs often have fewer bugs, and the bugs that do exist are often in more obvious places, so they're easier to find and fix.
 FP code tends to be more bug resistant -- certainly not bug proof, though.